 Kragin said to her, “thirteen is the age of adulthood on Erda, and I promise on that birthday I will give you the present of myself.”

 He wanted to make her a woman and wife the same night.
 When he said those things, Leta had vomited on his shoes.
 It was by accident, but the thought of him on top of her made her stomach convulse.
 He raised his hand to strike her, but King Darcon ordered him to stand down.
 The look the general gave Leta told her everything she needed to know about the man.
-She heard stories from the ladies around the village about his abusive ways.
+She heard stories from the ladies around the castle about his abusive ways.
 Several girls disappeared after being taken to the General’s chambers.
 He was dangerous, and Leta had no intentions of ever being taken by that pig.
 Now that she was a woman and stood six feet five inches tall, just as her sister did.
 She had a well-muscled body that made her intimidating to all who encountered her.

 When she was sixteen general Kragin forced his way into her chambers.
 He was drunk, and he was hell-bent on taking her virginity.
 Leta was no longer afraid of him; she already stood at six-foot-one inch, and her skills as a warrior had already become very formidable.
 The general attempted to corner her, but he was drunk, and she was as quick as a cat.